hyungjungkim/3D-printing-Troubleshooting-Guide/README.md

 A categorized dataset of 3D printing failures and defects for AI-based quality inspection and troubleshooting research

 ## Motivation
-The rapid growth of additive manufacturing has increased the need for automated quality control.
-However, diverse and labeled datasets of printing failures remain scarce.
-This repository aims to bridge this gap by providing a curated dataset, named the 3D printing troubleshooting guide, of 3D printing defects, especially the Fused Deposition Modelling (FDM) process, enabling the development of machine learning models for real-time error detection and autonomous troubleshooting.
+As manufacturing undergoes a rapid digital transformation, Large Language Models (LLMs) are becoming pivotal to automating complex decision-making.
+In Additive Manufacturing (AM), however, the transition to fully autonomous quality control is hindered by a critical bottleneck: the lack of high-quality, labeled failure datasets.
+While Fused Deposition Modeling (FDM) is the most accessible 3D printing technology, troubleshooting remains a manual, trial-and-error process for many.
+This repository presents the 3D Printing Troubleshooting Guide, a curated dataset that bridges this gap.
+By providing structured data on defects and solutions, we aim to empower LLMs and machine learning models to perform real-time error detection and autonomous troubleshooting, turning domain-specific knowledge into actionable AI.

 ## Dataset description
 This dataset was manually curated from technical documents on the 3D printing process and output quality issues.
 The following are source websites: